Welcome to Lending Services!

 On behalf of the state of North Dakota, the Bank administers lending programs that promote agriculture, commerce and industry.
 Financing economic development is the thrust of Bank of North Dakota’s efforts.
 The Bank is authorized by the Legislature to assist financial institutions in the state by providing lending programs with economic development opportunities.

-BND's primary trade area is the state of North Dakota.
-While not prohibited by law from reaching beyond the state's boundaries, BND will not make nor participate in loans to borrowers whose residence or place of business is outside of the state unless it can be shown that the benefits of a loan will flow to the state or its residents, BND will consider a loan participation outside of the state.
+While not prohibited by law from reaching beyond the state’s boundaries, the primary trade area of the Bank is the State of North Dakota.
+If it can be shown that the benefits of a loan will flow to the state or its residents, or will support the activities of the Bank’s correspondent lending partners, the Bank will consider a loan participation outside of the state.
+Student loans can be made within the state or outside the state’s boundaries.

 Type of Lending: